Saturday, 8 November 2008

 Last weekend I headed up to Brisbane to visit Jess and enjoy some Queensland sunshine.
 I had such a great time!
 Lots of fun hanging out with someone who I don't get to see nearly enough.

 Friday night we headed out to Jess' local (pub) in the very happening Chermside.
-It was a random night which included all of the following:- drinking
+It was a random night which included all of the following:

 - talking